-Most of us want a dog who listens and is “well-behaved,” but aren’t sure how to create that behavior.
+If you’ve just bought a dog, got some usaa pet insurance and now want to begin training, you first need to realise what want from your pup.
+Most of us want a dog who listens and is “well-behaved,?? but aren’t sure how to create that behavior.
 Fortunately it is pretty straightforward.
 A good start?
 Make a list of the qualities you will want in your adult dog – pick five things (try to be specific).
 Such a list might include: comes when called, friendly with people, resists jumping up, travels well in the car, is easy to handle.
 Then use that list as a reminder: Is what you are doing with your puppy working toward those goals or not?

 Do Not Reward Unwanted Behavior – Even When ‘Cute’

 Do not encourage your puppy to do anything you don’t want him to do as an adult.
 This makes sense, but it is all too easy to get into bad habits because of a pup’s overwhelming charm.

 An example: Your puppy pounces on your sneaker as you walk past.
 You laugh and move your foot around as he growls puppy growls and shakes his head back and forth.
 This moment will not be fun in six months when your sixty-pound dog innocently attempts this game with a child.

 Behaviors that often fall into this “confuse it now, regret it later?? category include: rough housing, mouthing/biting during play, jumping up, leaping up on you.

 Your puppy doesn’t read magazines or watch television.
 She doesn’t chat with friends or browse the internet.
 All of what she knows is possible is what she has experienced.
 Prevent her from discovering just how much fun it is to unstuff a couch pillow and she will never – ever – know.